 Will your insurance plan cover catheters?
-Without using your health insurance, buying disposable medical supplies like intermittent catheters can take a toll on your wallet.
+Buying disposable medical supplies like intermittent catheters can take a toll on your wallet without using your health insurance.
 According to recent data from the Centers for Medicare and Medicaid Services, the average American spends over $9,500 yearly on healthcare.

 Has your doctor prescribed intermittent catheterization to help treat your urinary incontinence, bladder retention, or another urinary condition?
 It’s normal to worry about how to afford catheters.
 However, your health insurance could help!

 If you have insurance, it all depends on your particular plan’s catheter coverage.

 Many insurance plans pay for sterile-use catheters at absolutely no out-of-pocket cost to you.
 Some plans have a deductible for you to reach before they will begin paying a percentage toward your incontinence supplies.